 The Mirfield Centre

 Back in 2006, The Church of England received the Archbishop's Council report: Formation for Ministry within a Learning Church.
 A key section within the report addressed the need for the church to be 'more fully a learning church- a body that promotes a dynamic and reflective discipleship for all its members' (Hind 4.1 p.36).
 It went on to speak of 'developing programmes of interest to lay people who wish to serve God in their ordinary lives.'
-It introduced the term 'Education for Discipleship' as an umbrella term for learning that embraced the 'whole life response of Christians to Jesus Christ' rather than simply equipped them for tasks of ministry within the church.
-The vision of enabling the church to become 'more fully a learning church embraces the following expectations (not all every time!) for those embarking on such learning.
-Whether attending an evening session, a day course, a short course, or a day/residential retreat there is a hope that participants will:
+It introduced the term 'Education for Discipleship' as an umbrella term for learning that embraced the 'whole life response of Christians to Jesus Christ' rather than simply equipped them for tasks of ministry within the church’.
+The vision of enabling the church to become 'more fully a learning church’ embraces the following expectations (not all every time!): whether attending an evening session, a day course, a short course, or a day/residential retreat there is a hope that participants will:

 - Become more confident in faith, discipleship, and understanding in relation to God and to their engagement as Christians with the world.